Depeche Mode: Songs of Faith and Devotion and Wilder's departure (1991–1995)

-The members of Depeche Mode regrouped in Madrid in January 1992, Dave Gahan had become interested in the new grunge scene sweeping the U.S. and was influenced by the likes of Jane's Addiction, Soundgarden and Nirvana.
+The members of Depeche Mode regrouped in Madrid in February 1992.
+Gahan had become interested in the new grunge scene sweeping the US and was influenced by the likes of Jane's Addiction, Soundgarden, Alice in Chains and Nirvana.

-In 1993, Songs of Faith and Devotion, again with Flood producing, saw them experimenting with arrangements based as much on heavily distorted electric guitars and live drums (played by Alan Wilder, whose debut as a studio drummer had come on the Violator track "Clean") as on synthesizers.
+In 1993, Songs of Faith and Devotion, again with Flood producing, saw them experimenting with arrangements based as much on heavily distorted electric guitars and live drums (played by Alan Wilder, whose debut as a studio drummer had come on the Violator track "Clean") as on synthesisers.
 Live strings, uilleann pipes and female gospel vocals were other new additions to the band's sound.
 The album debuted at number one in both the UK and the US, only the sixth British act to achieve such a distinction to date.
 The first single from the album was the grunge-influenced "I Feel You".
 The gospel influences are most noticeable on the album's third single, "Condemnation".
 Interviews given by the band during this period tended to be conducted separately, unlike earlier albums, where the band was interviewed as a group.

-The Devotional world tour followed, documented by a concert film of the same name.
+The Devotional Tour followed, documented by a concert film of the same name.
 The film was directed by Anton Corbijn, and in 1995 earned the band their first Grammy nomination.
 The band's second live album, Songs of Faith and Devotion Live, was released in December 1993.
 The tour continued into 1994 with the Exotic Tour, which began in February 1994 in South Africa, and ended in April in Mexico.
 The final leg of the tour, consisting of more North American dates, followed shortly thereafter and ran until July.
 As a whole, the Devotional Tour is to date the longest and most geographically diverse Depeche Mode tour, spanning fourteen months and 159 individual performances.

-Q magazine described the 1993 Devotional Tour as "The Most Debauched Rock'n'Roll Tour Ever".
+Q magazine described the 1993 Devotional Tour as "The Most Debauched Rock 'n' Roll Tour Ever".
 According to The Independent, the "smack-blasted" Gahan "required cortisone shots just to perform, borderline alcoholic Gore suffered two stress-induced seizures, and Andrew Fletcher's deepening depression resulted, in the summer of 1994, in a full nervous breakdown."
-After playing the McNichols Sports Arena in Denver, Colorado, local police arrested Gore and fined him $50 for disturbing the peace when he held a loud party in his hotel room.
+During the performance in New Orleans, Louisiana, Gahan suffered a heart attack brought on by drug use and had to be ushered out of the Lakefront Arena in an ambulance.
+In Denver, Colorado, local police arrested Gore and fined him $50 for disturbing the peace when he held a loud party in his hotel room.
 Fletcher declined to participate in the second half of the Exotic Tour due to mental instability; he was replaced on stage by Daryl Bamonte, who had worked with the band as a personal assistant since the beginning of their career in 1980.

 In June 1995, Alan Wilder announced that he was leaving Depeche Mode, explaining:

-He continued to work on his personal project Recoil, releasing a fourth album (Unsound Methods) in 1997.
+Wilder continued to work on his personal project Recoil, releasing a fourth album (Unsound Methods) in 1997.